mitja/starpod-german/README.md

 # Starpod German

-Starpod is the easiest way to create a podcast website in 5 minutes or less and it is 100% free and open source.
-This is a fork of the original Starpod project by [Robbie Wagner]() for the German podcast [KI Bauer]().
+Starpod is an Astro project for a podcast website.
+This is an adaption of the original Starpod project for German podcasts, like [KI Bauer](https://kibauer.de).

+Main differences to the original Starpod project:

+- German translations
+- Different color scheme
+- Local fonts
+- Image resizing during build (instead of via Vercel)
+- Removed Vercel analytics.
+- Local hosts-and-guests to podcast mappings instead of Turso and Astro DB.
+- Transcripts with front matter and markdown support.

 ### Configuration